 Generally.
 No attorney, officer, agent, or employee of the United States may request, cause, or attempt to cause any person specified in Rule 99.5(a) to violate any condition of bail, probation, or supervised release, including using such a person under circumstances that violate one or more of the conditions of bail, probation, or supervised release.

 Requesting a Modification of Conditions of Bail, Probation, or Supervised Release.
-An attorney, officer, agent, or employee of the United States may submit a request for modification of one or more conditions of bail, probation, or supervised release to the Court or to the appropriate probation officer.
-This request may be submitted informally or formally, and may be submitted ex parte.
+A United States Probation Or Pretrial Officer or counsel of record may submit a request for modification of one or more conditions of bail, probation, or supervised release to the Court or to the appropriate probation officer.
 The request must state the exceptional facts which justify such a request.
 In an emergency, any judge may grant such a request.

 (d) Granting of Request for Modification of Conditions of Bail, Probation, or

 Supervised Release.
 If possible and if time permits, prior to granting any request under Rule 99.5(c), the judge must consult with the Chief United States Probation and Pretrial Services Officer or the probation officer assigned to supervision of the person.
-If the judge or probation officer grants the request, he or she must issue a sealed order modifying the conditions of bail, probation, or supervised release, as the circumstances require.
+If the judge grants the request, he or she may issue a sealed order modifying the conditions of bail, probation, or supervised release, as the circumstances require.

 (e) Procedures Not Prohibited by Rule.
 With regard to persons under arrest, in custody, on bail pending trial, sentencing or appeal, on probation, or supervised release, this Rule does not prohibit: